aliciawyy/RegModel/index.md

 Is an automatic or manual transmission better for MPG ?
 ========================================================

+## Summary
 In this study, we are paricularly interested in answering the two questions below

 * Is an automatic or manual transmission better for miles/(US) gallon (MPG) ?
 * Quantifying how different is the MPG between automatic and manual transmissions?

+The analysis of these two questions contain three parts.
+First we will set the statistical frame of these problems, then we will use the *backward-elimination* strategy to choose the best fit model.
+After this, we will check the final model with different diagnostic tools and visualize the data and its residuals.

+## Statistical Frame
 Our dataset `mtcars` contains **32** observations on  the following **11** variables.
 * [, 1]  `mpg`	 Miles/(US) gallon
 * [, 2]	 `cyl`	 Number of cylinders